The Bible says in Psalm 116:1-2, I love the

 not this Psalmist.
 He was determined to do what he had committed himself to do.

-He did want to be a quitter.
-He did want to go back.
-He did not want to be a
+He did not want to be a quitter.
+He did not want to go back.
+He did not want to

-presence of all his people, and in verse eighteen he mentioned the courts
+mentioned the presence of all his people, and in verse eighteen he

 ___________________________________________________